 A turntable can either use a belt-drive or direct-drive system to spin the platter.
 A belt-drive, as the name implies, uses a belt to turn the platter.

-This belt is connected to the motor but can easily be separated from it if issues arise.
+This belt is connected to the motor but can quickly be separated from it if issues arise.
 Belts will eventually have to be replaced, as they can wear out, but this is usually an easy and inexpensive task.

 A direct drive system does not use gears, belts, or wheels to turn the platter.
 They are directly connected to the platter, which means that they can quickly reach full spinning speed and cause no resistance to the platter when turned off.